 I’m not sure that picking someone’s weeds is the most patriotic way to spend Memorial Day weekend, but it is on the list.
+At least this time I have a machine similar to this mini excavator brush cutter so it’s not as much work as when I was a kid.
 (I’m obviously growing increasingly antsy for my own yard.
 So close.
 So close.)
 And in the meantime, Dana in Golden has a planted vegetable box.
 Because I couldn’t bring myself to let it remain fallow.
 Plus, this is the type of kindness I believe in.
 See something that needs done?
 Do it.
 Help your neighbor.
 Be kind.
 And if you barely know them?
 Well, you either made a new friend or you didn’t.
 Either way you spend the afternoon outside in the sun with your hands in the dirt doing good.

 (Also — how incredible is the greenhouse she and her father built out of recycled materials from the Habitat for Humanity Restore?
 Holy Moses.
 Awesome.)